andrewgdotcom/frith/README.md

 4. Reboot
 5. When the greeter appears, enter the passphrase for the persistent drive, then click the "+" for more options
 6. Set a temporary administration password and continue to boot into Tails
 7. Open a terminal and cut and paste the following into it.
-You will be prompted for the temporary administration password
 ```
 wget -q https://github.com/andrewgdotcom/frith/raw/master/frith-install.sh
 sha256sum frith-install.sh